Qoltanba/Projector/README.md

 For watch the movie
 operation = input('''
 Please type in the math operation you would like to complete:
-+ for addition
++ for add
-- for subtraction
+- for sub
-* for multiplication
+* for multipl
-/ for division
+/ for div
 ''')
 number_1 = int(input('Enter your first number: '))
 number_2 = int(input('Enter your second number: '))